SiddyHub/DaprAzureAdIdentity/README.md

 ## Troubleshooting notes

 - If not able to load Dapr projects when running from VS Code, check if Docker Engine is running, so that it can load all components.
-- Make sure the Azure AD placeholder values are filled in `appsettings.json` file for Front end and Event Catalog project, after Azure AD App Registration is done.
+- Make sure the **Azure AD** and **EventCatalogScopes** placeholder values are filled in `appsettings.json` file for Front End Client and **Azure AD** placeholder values for Event Catalog project, after Azure AD App Registration is done.

   (If following Part 2, make the `appsettings.json` changes only for Front End project)
+- When registering Front End Client in Azure AD, make sure Delegated Permissions are added for Event Catalog in API Permissions.
 - If using Azure Service Bus as a Pub Sub Message broker make sure to enter primary connection string value for **"servicebus"** key in `secrets.json`
 - If using Cosmos DB make sure to enter Endpoint and Key in `secrets.json` file **"CosmosDb"** section.
 - If using Azure Redis Cache make sure to enter Key in `secrets.json` file **"redis"** section.